thomjur/home_page/index.markdown

 </p>

 <p class="title-text">
-	My research interests are the history of ancient religions, an/iconism, and the application of digital methods and quantitative approaches in the study of religion.
-I am also interested in developing single-source publishing workflows and software solutions for online journals and humanities scholars.
+	My professional work sits at the intersection of software engineering and digital humanities.
+I collaborate with humanities projects to develop project-specific software solutions, perform and support data analysis, manage and maintain databases, and provide overall tech support.
+Another important area of my interest is the development of single-source publishing workflows and corresponding software tools for online academic journals and scholars.
 </p>

 <p class="title-text">